pablodecm/phd_thesis/src/105_chapter_5.md

 trained using the lowest value of the CMVA classifiers, which was lower bounded by the medium working point for the standard selection which instead is upper bounded by same working point in the b-tag CR.
-While [Figure @fig:Figure_006] shows an reasonable agreement overall, a slight background model excess seems to exist in the lower classifier output range.
+While [Figure @fig:Figure_006] shows a reasonable agreement overall, a slight background model excess seems to exist in the lower classifier output range.